kuarcis/Office_C2R_installer/README.md

 The source code is provided to ensure transparency and avoid antivirus alerts that similar tools have caused.

 ## Support and Contributions
-For issues or feature requests, you can reach out to the maintainers via email at care@sider.ai.
+For issues or feature requests, you can reach out to the maintainer.

 ## License
 Please ensure that you respect copyrights when using or distributing this tool.